 The New Climate

-It’s time for an approach to global climate policy that can win support from all sides of the political spectrum, create effective long-term incentives for energy innovation, and use the strength of the market to curb the effects of climate change on a global scale.
+It’s time for an approach to global climate policy that can win bipartisan support, create effective long-term incentives for energy innovation, and use the strength of the market to curb the effects of climate change on a global scale.

 Virtually all knowledgeable economists and policy experts agree that the cheapest and most effective way to reduce carbon is to put a price on it.
-Doing so would make all business and personal investment and consumption decisions reflect the anticipated external costs to society of the emissions resulting from those actions.
+Doing so would make all business and personal investment and consumption decisions reflect the anticipated external costs to society of associated carbon emissions.

-The majority of Americans (in both parties) agree that climate change is a problem that we ought to face head-on.
-Now is the time for a free market, pro-growth climate solution.
+Most Americans in both parties agree that climate change is a problem that we ought to face head-on.
+Now is the time for a free-market, pro-growth climate solution.

 The Facts about Carbon Pricing

-- $1 trillion from a $25/metric ton of CO2-e price increasing a real 2 percent per year according to the Congressional Budget Office.
+$1 trillion from a $25/metric ton of CO2, increasing a real two percent per year, according to the Congressional Budget Office.

 Economists agree that pricing carbon is the most effective response to climate risk.

-- Each year we wait the cost to society of addressing the issue goes up.
+Each year we delay action on climate, the cost to society of addressing the issue goes up.

-Pairing a carbon fee with pro-growth policy could create jobs and address climate.
+Pairing a carbon fee with pro-growth policy could create jobs and address climate risk.

-- Revenue could protect low- and middle-income families and retrain coal workers.
+The remainder could strengthen low- and middle-income families and protect coal communities.